Code-Institute-Submissions/away-day/TESTING.md

 ## Bugfixes

-- I spent a lot of time trying to get the club crests to display in a neat way inside the drop-down menus.
-I piled the CSS rules up in an attempt to force those elements to do what I wanted, but eventually realised the power of the Element Inspector in the browser and simply turned parameters on and off again until I found the solution that I needed.
-Some of the links I have [credited](README.md) helped me realise that with CSS the rule is often 'less is more'.
 - Harnessing power of Google Maps, getting and setting properties, displaying markers and information
 - Occasionally the call to Google's Places API would fail on account of the callback to my initMap function, and no amount of tinkering with Try/Catch would get any alternative images to show up in place of the #map box.
 I tried moving scripts around and removing the async property from the script tags, but luckily Kevin Loughrey at Code Institute was on hand to advise my to load the function in the <body> tag instead of in the script call to Google.
 This had the dual effect of successfully displaying my Try/Catch tests to the console, but also ensuring that the catch message never needed to be logged.
--
--
--
--
--
+- Bug #6: On the mobile view, when a club crest is clicked, the league-specific menu closes but the overall drop-down menu stays open.
+I tried to use class and ID selectors in jQuery to resolve this but could not find a solution.
+It doesn't impact the use of the site greatly but it does interfere with the usability flow on mobile devices, especially since people using mobiles are more likely to want to use the website as quickly as possible.
+- Bug #7: I spent a lot of time trying to get the club crests to display in a neat way inside the drop-down menus.
+I piled the CSS rules up in an attempt to force those elements to do what I wanted, but eventually realised the power of the Element Inspector in the browser and simply turned parameters on and off again until I found the solution that I needed.
+Some of the links I have [credited](README.md) helped me realise that with CSS the rule is often 'less is more'.

 <<<Responsiveness grid here>>>